 To participate in the National Disability Insurance Scheme (NDIS) you must meet access requirements.
-Our information sheet Eligibility explains these, or you can find more detailed information on the NDIS website.
+Our information sheet pdf Eligibility (40 KB) explains these, or you can find more detailed information on the NDIS website.

 In summary you need to:

 - be under 65 years of age

 - have an impairment or condition that is likely to be permanent (lifelong) and that stops you from doing everyday things by yourself

 - be living in one of the areas where the NDIS has begun to operate

 - be in the specific age group for the NDIS rollout in your area, if one applies.

 How can I find out if I am eligible?

 If you don’t live in an area where the NDIS has been rolled out you will have to wait for this to happen.
 Details of when and where the NDIS will become available in Queensland are available here.